/ For pool service owners · 8-minute read

 AI Search Visibility

-Your business gets a defined "entity" — a consistent description that appears identically on your site, Google, Facebook, LinkedIn, industry directories, and structured data markup.
+The business gets a defined entity.
+A matching description on your site, Google, Facebook, LinkedIn, industry directories, and structured data.
 ChatGPT, Perplexity, Claude, and Google AI Overviews start citing you.

 / System 04